libetl/soundtransform/README.md

 Transforms a sound into a list of cepstrums (log modulus of the spectrums).
 Useful to get the f0 values of a sound (loudest freqs array).

 The obtained Spectrum are not really spectrums.
-They consist of a graph a quefrencies (and not frequencies).<br/> The peak can represent the f0 (if the FormatInfo of the input sound is adequate), but it is not faithful everytime.<br/> This method can detected false values.
+They consist of a graph a quefrencies (and not frequencies).

+The peak can represent the f0 (if the FormatInfo of the input sound is adequate), but it is not faithful everytime.
+This method can detect wrong values.

  * **Parameters:** `<T>` — The kind of object held inside a spectrum.

+ * **Constructors:**
 ```java
 public CepstrumSoundTransformation ()
 ```